bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 CRISPR-aided, AI brain-powered genetic engineering and the vision of the future that is unveiled indeed appears dystopic.

-What such visions of the future fail to take into account are the _other_ existential threats that early twenty-first-century civilization is facing, which can be summed up as: ecological degradation.
+What such bleak visions of the future fail to take into account are the _other_ existential threats that early twenty-first-century civilization is facing, which can be summed up as: ecological degradation.

+## The threat that already landed

 Biodiversity loss is not a hypothetical threat which may happen “anytime soon now”.
 Top soil depletion is not “just around the corner”.
 Pollution is not